 [video which demonstrates this from the font and side.]

-Punch the opponent's face with your same-side hand; your arm will jam the opponent's attack, and shield your head.
-Simultaneously, use your opposite-side fist to deliver an uppercut to the opponent's solar plexus.
+Punch the opponent's face with your same-side hand, bending your elbow slightly upward so that your arm jams the opponent's attack, shielding your head.
+Simultaneously, use your opposite-side uppercut to the opponent's solar plexus.

 [video of mountain punch from the font and side.]